microsoft/go-images/README.md

 In general, the microsoft/go-images tag names match those available for the official images.
 To switch from the official image to one on MCR, it may be possible to simply prepend `mcr.microsoft.com/oss/go/microsoft/` to the official image you would normally use.

-This tag is recommended for general build scenarios:
+This tag is recommended for general build scenarios where FIPS compliance is not required:

 ```
-mcr.microsoft.com/oss/go/microsoft/golang:1.21-bullseye
+mcr.microsoft.com/oss/go/microsoft/golang:1.22-cbl-mariner2.0
 ```

-If you need to build a FIPS-compliant app, use a `fips` tag, such as:
+To build a FIPS-compliant app, we recommend writing a [multi-stage Dockerfile](https://docs.docker.com/develop/develop-images/multistage-build/) that uses a `fips` tag in the `build` stage and copies the built Go app into the final stage.
+We recommend using a minimal CBL-Mariner container for the final stage.

+This Azure Linux (Mariner) `fips` tag is recommended for the `build` stage of a Dockerfile:

 ```
-mcr.microsoft.com/oss/go/microsoft/golang:1.21-fips-cbl-mariner2.0
+mcr.microsoft.com/oss/go/microsoft/golang:1.22-fips-cbl-mariner2.0
 ```

-When building a containerized FIPS-compliant app, in general we recommend using a [multi-stage Dockerfile](https://docs.docker.com/develop/develop-images/multistage-build/) that uses our `fips` tag in the builder stage and copies the built Go app into a minimal CBL-Mariner container to produce the final image.
+For the final stage of the multi-stage Dockerfile, an image with a FIPS certified OpenSSL library is necessary.
+The right image to use may depend on your organization or need to be assembled.

+For Microsoft teams building containers, more guidance is available at [Containers Secure Supply Chain - Selecting base images (internal Microsoft link)](https://eng.ms/docs/more/containers-secure-supply-chain/images).

+See [What is `-fips`?](docs/tags.md#what-is--fips) for more details about the meaning of `fips` in a tag name.

+> [!IMPORTANT]
+> Our `1.22-fips-bullseye` (Debian) tag is capable of building a FIPS compliant Go app, but it contains a copy of OpenSSL that is **not** FIPS certified.
+> It is suitable for a `build` stage, but not for FIPS-compliant deployment.

+## Tag organization

 To view the full list of available Go tags in MAR: